top of page

 The adjective 'incipient' has its etymological origins in Latin.
 It is derived from the Latin word 'incipiens,' which is the present participle of 'incipere,' meaning 'to begin' or 'to start.'
 'Incipere' is formed from 'in,' indicating 'into,' and 'capere,' meaning 'to take' or 'to seize.'
 In Latin, 'incipient' described something that was in the process of beginning or starting, emphasizing the early stages of development.
 In English, 'incipient' is used to describe something in the early or initial stages of development, often indicating the beginning of a process, idea, or condition.
 It conveys the sense of something just emerging or taking its first steps toward maturity, highlighting the notion of a nascent or budding state.

-Quiz: Find the meaning of the adjective incipient:
+Find the correct meaning of the adjective incipient:

 Try Again!